xtracthub/xtract-sdk/README.md

 **Warning:** it currently takes up to 30 seconds for a crawl to start. *Why?* Container warming time.

+### Crawl and wait

+For ease of testing, we've implemented a **crawl_and_wait** functionality, which will crawl the given endpoints and then print the crawl status of all given endpoints every two seconds until all have completed crawling.
+This can be used as follows:

+`xtr.crawl_and_wait([xep1,...,xepn])`

 ### Flushing Crawl metadata

 `xtr.flush_crawl_metadata(crawl_ids=None)`